 - Iridology, Chinese tongue diagnosis, naturopathic cleansing, and holistic nutrition

 In addition to my studies, I also completed 500+ hours of clinical practice working in a variety of diverse herbal clinics and dispensaries across the UK.

 Every year, as part of my practice and commitment to my profession, I undergo additional professional training to ensure I’m always up to speed with any new developments in the herbal world.
-I am also an active member of the Herb Society, and have written a number of articles on the topic of herbal medicine in a variety of publications.
+I am also an active member of the Herb Society, and have written a number of articles on the topic of herbal medicine which have been published in a variety of journals and magazines.

 “Alchemy – The act of changing a substance of little value into gold, or the elixir of life”